opensandiego/sandiego-food-map/README.md

 * A big thumbs up :thumbsup:

 ## Documentation
-We've included a `docs` folder with a template (Tech Spec)[/docs/Tech_Spec.md] and (Best Practices)[/docs/Best_Practices.md] document, though using Github's Wiki capabilities is also a good idea.
+We've included a `docs` folder with a template [Tech Spec](/docs/Tech_Spec.md) and [Best Practices](/docs/Best_Practices.md) document, though using Github's Wiki capabilities is also a good idea.
 This will get you started with documenting your project.
 Other documents and relevant information that has no other place can live in the `docs` folder.
 Replace this paragraph with a brief breakdown of what you've included in your `docs` folder.

 ## Setup
 What does someone need to do to get started with your project?
 Do they need to: